 Civil – Professional Practice (12 credits)

 These courses aim to prepare students for their future professional careers.
-In addition to two senior design courses (Civil Engineering Design I and II) and two semesters of Civil Engineering seminar, students must select one course from the professional Communication program and one course from the W.P.
+In addition to two senior design courses (Civil Engineering Design I and II) and two semesters of civil engineering seminar, students must take one course from the Professional Communication program and one course from the W.P.
 Carey Program in Entrepreneurship and Management, both offered through the Center for Leadership Education.
-Note that 660.300+ and 661.300+ indicate any course at or above the 300-level in each of these programs.

 Students entering the civil engineering profession should have exposure to the breadth of technical areas within the field.
-Students matriculating in fall 2015 will take classes in the following technical areas: engineering mechanics, environmental and water resources, geotechnical engineering, structural engineering, and civil engineering systems.
+Students matriculating in fall 2016 have the flexibility to explore the technical areas that are of most interest to them.
+A single course in four (of six) technical areas must be taken to fulfill this requirement.
+The six technical areas include: engineering mechanics, geotechnical engineering, environmental engineering, water resources, structural engineering, and civil engineering systems.
+See the Degree Checkout sheet for the specific courses required in each area.

 Technical Electives (9 credits)